leoncvlt/loconotion/README.md

 - Lets you inject any custom style or script, from custom analytics or real-time chat support to hidden crypto miners (please don't do that)
 - Outputs static files ready to be deployed on Netlify, GitHub Pages, Vercel, your Raspberry PI, that cheap second-hand Thinkpad you're using as a random server - you name it.

 The result?
-A faster, self-contained version of the page that keeps all of Notion's nice layouts and eye candies.
-For comparison, the same example page parsed with Loconotion and deployed on Netflify's free tier achieves a PageSpeed Insight score of **96 - 100**!
+A faster, self-contained version of the page that keeps all of Notion's nice page layouts and eye candies.
+For comparison, that same example page parsed with Loconotion and deployed on Netflify's free tier achieves a PageSpeed Insight score of **96 - 100**!

 Bear in mind that as we are effectively parsing a static version of the page, there are some limitations compared to Notion's live public pages: